mismasilfver/drink-tracker/readme.md

 - _FEATURE_ ADDED: log function that keeps track of when drink was added, removing latest addition if decrease is pressed
 - ADDED: Debugging logs.

+# Drink Tracker 1.1.1

+- Fixed the order of the icons
+- Added the flip animation back to the advanced mode toggle